11183 Ecology6cp; 4hpw (1hr lectuer; 3hr tutorial), on campus

 Requisite(s): ( 11177 Botany OR ((11173 Landscape Architecture Studio 2 OR 11197 Landscape Architecture Studio 2) AND 11171 Landscape Architecture Studio 1: Forming))

 These requisites may not apply to students in certain courses.

 There are course requisites for this subject.
 See access conditions.

 This subject introduces landscape architecture students to ecological thinking, including methods for viewing, experiencing and understanding nature and natural systems.
-Students are exposed to ecology as a scientific enterprise and body of knowledge, as well as other methods for engaging with nature, such as Aboriginal understandings of Country.
+Students are exposed to ecology as a scientific enterprise and body of knowledge (as well as the related fields of geology & botany).
+Other methods for engaging with nature are included, such as Aboriginal understandings of Country.
 Consideration is given to how these differing cultural perspectives shape our relationship to nature.

-The learning combines on-campus lectures and tutorials with several field trips across the Sydney region.
-These trips enable students to experience, observe, document and analyse ecological communities and to thereby understand the complex, interdependent and evolving relationships that occur among organisms (including humans).
+Teaching combines on-campus lectures and tutorials with several field trips.
+These trips enable students to experience, observe and analyse ecological communities to begin to understand the complex, interdependent and evolving relationships that occur among organisms (including humans).